-Pip Graduated from the University of Hertfordshire in 2019 with a BSc (Hons) in Sports Therapy, which included a fantastic placement year with Wasps RUFC 1st Team.
+Pip Graduated from the University of Hertfordshire with a BSc (Hons) in Sports Therapy, which included a fantastic placement year with Wasps RUFC 1st Team.

 Pip is currently studying a Masters in Physiotherapy at King’s College, London and is also working for Harlequins RUFC academy team.

 She has already been a key SV sports therapist at numerous events including the OCR World Championships and Nuclear Races over the last year, and even took part in the 2019 OCRWC charity event herself.

 Since the age of five, Pip has always wanted to represent Team GB at the Olympics as a competitor, and is keen to help others get there or help athletes reach their own personal goals.